 Section 1902(a)(42) of the Act requires states to establish Medicaid RAC programs.
 Each state has the flexibility to tailor its RAC program, where appropriate, with guidance from HHS.
-In FY 2019, 31 states had CMS-approved exceptions to Medicaid RAC implementation due to high managed care penetration and issues related to procurement.
-Seventeen states and the District of Columbia had operational RAC programs in FY 2019.
+Sixteen states currently have operational RAC programs.
+Federal law provides authority for states to request an exception from the Medicaid RAC requirement(s).
+Presently, 35 states and the District of Columbia have CMS-approved exceptions to Medicaid RAC implementation (for example, because of the high proportion of beneficiaries enrolled in Medicaid managed care compared to FFS).